21 things every parent needs to know about cursive handwriting

 5. ‘If your child is taught to print first, each letter might be written with a lead-in (or entry) and lead-out (exit) stroke or flick, which paves the way for learning to join them later,’ says Angela.

-6. The new 2014 curriculum says that children should learn to form all their lower case and capital letters plus digits 0 to 9 by the end of Year 1.
+6. The National Curriculum says that children should learn to form all their lower case and capital letters plus digits 0 to 9 by the end of Year 1.
 They then need to start joining their letters in Year 2.
 In Year 3, they need to concentrate on increasing the legibility, consistency and quality of their joined handwriting.
 Throughout Key Stage 2, children need to keep up the quality of their handwriting, and concentrate on increasing their speed.

 7. Cursive handwriting has a number of advantages.
 ‘It’s often assumed that it’s faster than printing, but actually, the research is inconclusive,’ says Angela.
 ‘However, it generally has a nicer style, and does seem to help children speed up their writing.
 Children who write quickly generally get more words on the paper and produce better quality content.
 Cursive writing also helps with spelling as you develop a muscle memory of the movements of each word.’